CHTC/tutorial-rstudio-to-chtc/README.md

 To run the example calculation on the HTC system, you will need the same set of items:

-* The "executable": script containing the commands you want to execute.
-* The "input files": additional files needed in order for the "executable" to function.
+* The "input files": additional files needed in order for the shell command to function.
-* The "software environment": programs that are used to run, or are required by, the "executable" script.
+* The "software environment": programs that are used to run, or are required by, the shell command.

-To use the "executable" and "input files" on the system, you'll need to first transfer said files from your computer to the HTC system.
 For this tutorial, we'll clone the git repository to the system.
 But you can also upload files directly from your computer, as described in our guide [Transfer Files between CHTC and your Computer](https://chtc.cs.wisc.edu/uw-research-computing/transfer-files-computer).